How Professional Associations Can Solve Membership Challenges

 Always Add Member Value

-This is good news, but better news would be decreasing association declines even more and increasing renewals!
-In order to achieve those results, associations need to take more innovative, creative, and strategic steps to overcome common association challenges.
+This is good news, but better news would be decreasing the decline in association memberships even more and increasing renewals.
+To achieve this result, associations need to take more innovative, creative, and strategic steps to overcome common association membership challenges that drive declines in membership.

-This post will discuss five relevant association challenges and provide forward-thinking suggestions to help associations move forward.
+This article focuses on five relevant professional association challenges and provides forward-thinking suggestions to help associations move forward.
 These challenges include:

 The Membership Marketing Benchmarking Report found the top reasons individuals join associations are to: